populse_mia.data_manager package

 populse_mia.data_manager.data_history_inspect.find_procs_with_output(procs, filename, project)[source]

-Find in the given process list if the given filename is part of its outputs.
+Identify processes in the given list that have the specified filename as part of their outputs.

 populse_mia.data_manager.data_history_inspect.get_data_history(filename, project)[source]

-Get the processing history for the given data file.
-Based on get_data_history_processes().
+Retrieves the processing history for a given data file, based on get_data_history_processes().

 populse_mia.data_manager.data_history_inspect.get_data_history_bricks(filename, project)[source]

-Get the complete “useful” history of a file in the database, as a set of bricks.
+Retrieves the complete “useful” history of a file in the database as a set of processing bricks.

-This is just a fileterd version of get_data_history_processes() (like data_history_pipeline() in another shape), which only returns the set of brick elements actually used in the “useful” history of the data.
+This function is a filtered version of get_data_history_processes(), similar to data_history_pipeline(), but instead of constructing a pipeline, it returns only the set of brick elements that were actually used in the relevant processing history of the file.

 populse_mia.data_manager.data_history_inspect.get_data_history_processes(filename, project)[source]

-Get the complete “useful” history of a file in the database.
+Retrieves the complete “useful” processing history of a file in the database.

 populse_mia.data_manager.data_history_inspect.get_direct_proc_ancestors(filename, project, procs, before_exec_time=None, only_latest=True, org_proc=None)[source]

-The “origin” process, if given, is excluded from this exec time filtering (as we are looking for the one preceding it), but still included in the ancestors list.
+• (ProtoProcess) (org_proc) – The originating process, which is excluded from execution time filtering but included in the ancestor list.

 populse_mia.data_manager.data_history_inspect.get_filenames_in_value(value, project, allow_temp=True)[source]

-Parses value, which may be an imbrication of lists, tuples and dicts, and gets all filenames referenced in it.
-Only filenames which are database entries are kept, and the “<temp>” value if allow_temp is True (which is the default).
-Other non-indexed filenames are considered to be read-only static data (such as templates, atlases or other software-related data), and are not retained.
+This function parses the given value, which can be a nested combination of lists, tuples, and dictionaries, to retrieve all filenames referenced within it.
+Only filenames that are valid database entries or the special “<temp>” value (if allow_temp is True) are retained.
+Other filenames are considered read-only static data and are not included in the results.

 populse_mia.data_manager.data_history_inspect.get_history_brick_process(brick_id, project, before_exec_time=None)[source]

-Get a brick from its uuid in the database, and return it as a ProtoProcess instance.
+Retrieve a brick from the database using its UUID and return it as a ProtoProcess instance.

 populse_mia.data_manager.data_history_inspect.get_proc_ancestors_via_tmp(proc, project, procs)[source]

-Try to get upstream process(es) for proc, connected via a temp value (“<temp>”).
+Retrieve upstream processes connected via a temporary value (“<temp>”).

 populse_mia.data_manager.data_history_inspect.is_data_entry(filename, project, allow_temp=True)[source]